 The Washington County School District’s elementary Advanced Learning Program (ALP) provides gifted educational services for identified gifted and high ability first grade through fifth grade students.
 As part of the eligibility identification process, parents of K-4th grade students may choose to have their child evaluated.
 This evaluation consists of both both cognitive and academic assessments.

 Students qualifying for an ALP placement have shown that they need an academic program that allows them to move more quickly, work with more complex concepts, and delve more deeply into academic content.
-ALP services are available at all district elementary schools, with full-day Magnet classes at Diamond Valley (Spanish Dual Immersion) and Riverside Elementary schools.
+ALP services are available at all district elementary schools, with full-day magnet classes at Diamond Valley (alongside Spanish Dual Immersion) and Riverside Elementary schools.
 Testing is for the program, not a specific school.
 However, due to geographical location, generally students on the east side of the county attend the ALP program at Riverside Elementary and students on the west side of the school district attend Diamond Valley Elementary.

 For more information about ALP, including the referral process and other advanced learning options, please visit the Washington County School District’s High Ability website.
 You can also contact a member of the DVES office staff or Shauna Williams, WCSD High Ability Coordinator, at firstname.lastname@example.org or 435-673-3553, ext.
 5148.

 ALP AT DVES with Spanish Dual Language Immersion